 The children are expected to use key scientific vocabulary accurately and precisely.
 It can be tricky to understand this specialist vocabulary.
-It is important that the children build up this extended vocabulary in order for them to access the KS2, KS3 & KS4 science curriculum.
+It is important that the children build up this extended vocabulary in order for them to access the KS3 & 4 science curriculum.
 By encouraging your child to use key words and discussing their meaning it will really help them to develop their understanding and enjoyment of science as well as setting down solid foundation stones for later progression.

-Set out below are the topics and areas of study for Year 1.
+Set out below are the topics and 'I can' statements for Year 2.
 Although split over the year the topics are not taught discretely and we aim to include as many cross-curricular links as possible.
 Working scientifically specifies the understanding of the nature, processes and methods of science for each year group.
 It is not taught as a separate strand but woven throughout each topic.

-Working Scientifically (Key Stage One) I can:
+Working Scientifically (Key Stage One) - I can:

-- ask simple questions and recognising that they can be answered in different ways - observe closely, using simple equipment - perform simple tests - identify and classify different objects - use my observations and ideas to suggest answers to questions - gather and record data to help in answering questions.
+- ask simple questions and recognising that they can be answered in different ways - observe closely, using simple equipment - perform simple tests - identify and classify different groups and objects - \bullet use my observations and ideas to suggest answers to questions - gather and record data to help in answering questions.